 In 1928, she moved to Baltimore, Maryland, U.S., to work for the Wilmer Ophthalmological Institute of Johns Hopkins School of Medicine, where she and Ferree developed a vision research laboratory.
 She was first appointed as an associate process of research ophthalmology and later became an associate professor of physiological optics.
 Many of her projects at Johns Hopkins involved industrial lighting.
 Some of her most notable work was on designing glare-free illumination for the Holland Tunnel, which runs under the Hudson River to connect New York and New Jersey.
 She also contributed to World War II efforts by developing vision standards and testing for pilots and ship lookouts, including night vision technology.

-In 1943, Rand moved to New York City to become a research associate at Columbia University’s Knapp Foundation of the College of Physicians and Surgeons.
+In 1943, Rand moved to New York, U.S. to become a research associate at Columbia University’s Knapp Foundation of the College of Physicians and Surgeons.
 She remained there until her retirement in 1957.
 She and her collaborators researched the detection and assessment of color blindness and developed the HRR pseudo-isochromatic color test, which was published in JOSA in 1954, and is still used in ophthalmology today.
 This work enabled the qualitative identification of color blindness along with the type and degree of color blindness in different subjects.

-Rand died on 30 June 1970 at the age of 84.
+Rand died in 1970 at the age of 84.